Logo Voyage

 Eat

 Resupply is one of the greatest challenges of the Green Ribbon.
-While popular sections like the Kungsleden have mountain huts with small shops, large stretches (such as the Padjelanta or parts of Jämtland) have very few services.
+While popular sections like Kungsleden have mountain huts with small shops, large stretches (such as the Padjelanta or parts of Jämtland) have very few services.
 You must carry a camping stove and several days' worth of lightweight, high-calorie food.
 It is common practice to send "resupply boxes" to post offices or mountain stations along the route to ensure you have enough rations for the more desolate segments.

 Drink